Rsotolongo77/AParkI/README.md

 Use the search bar to search for a specific venue
 * Enter any address
-* Enter an location nationwide
+* Enter any location nationwide

  ![Screen Shot 2019-10-09 at 8 22 19 PM](https://user-images.githubusercontent.com/51130585/69683384-a64bcd80-1082-11ea-9a65-af87f3a0b98d.png)